pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "It is easier to fight for one's principles than to live up to them."
 --Alfred Adler

+"He who learns must suffer.
+And even in our sleep, pain that can not forget falls drop by drop upon the heart.
+And in our own despite, against our will, comes wisdom to us by the awful grace of God."
+--Aeschylus

 "What about you, Colonel?
 My job isn't to believe or disbelieve.
 It's to act or not to act.
 ...